a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Format a Disk.
 Verify that the device order shown matches the order of volumes shown on the DeskTop (boot device first, etc).
 Format a disk.
 Verify the correct device was formatted.
 * Launch DeskTop.
 Special > Erase a Disk.
 Verify that the device order shown matches the order of volumes shown on the DeskTop (boot device first, etc).
 Erase a disk.
 Verify the correct device was erased.

 * Launch DeskTop.
-Run Apple > Key Caps desk accessory.
-Turn Caps Lock off.
-Hold Apple (either one) and press the Q key.
-Verify the desk accessory exits.

-* Configure a system with a realtime clock.
-Launch DeskTop.
-Run the Date desk accessory.
-Press Escape key.
-Verify the desk accessory exits.
-Repeat with the Return key.

-* Launch DeskTop.
 Open a window containing folders and files.
 Scroll window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
 Drag a file over the obscured part of the folder.
 Verify the folder doesn't highlight.
 * Launch DeskTop.
 Open a window containing folders and files.
 Scroll window so a folder is partially or fully outside the visual area (e.g. behind title bar, header, or scrollbars).
 Drag a file over the visible part of the folder.
 Verify the folder highlights but doesn't render past window bounds.

-* Repeat the following cases with DeskTop's File > Copy a File... and Selector's File > Run a File...:
-  * Browse to a directory containing multiple files.
-Press Apple+letter.
-Verify that if any filename starts with that letter, the first such file is selected (e.g. 'A' selects "Alpha"); if no filename starts with that letter then the alphabetically next file is selected (e.g. 'M' selects "November"), or the last file is selected if none (e.g. 'Z' selects "Whiskey").
-  * Browse to a directory containing one or more files starting with lowercase letters (AppleWorks or GS/OS).
-Verify the files appear with correct names.
-Press Apple+letter.
-Verify that the first file starting with that letter is selected.
-  * Browse to a directory containing one or more files with starting with mixed case (AppleWorks or GS/OS).
-Verify the filenames appear with correct case.
-  * Verify that the device order (via clicking Change Drive or pressing Tab) matches the order of volumes shown on the DeskTop (boot device first, etc).
-Hold either Apple key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
-    * On a IIgs: Hold the Shift key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
-    * On a Platinum IIe: Hold the Shift key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
-  * Browse to a directory containing 8 files.
-Verify that the scrollbar is inactive.
-  * Browse to a directory containing 9 files.
-Verify that the scrollbar is active.
-Press Apple+Down.
-Verify that the scrollbar thumb moves to the bottom of the track.

 * Launch DeskTop.
-Special > Disk Copy.
-Copy a disk with more than 999 blocks.
-Verify thousands separators are shown in block counts.
-* Launch DeskTop.
 Select a 32MB volume.
 File > Get Info.
 Verify total size shows as 32,768K not 0K.

 * Launch DeskTop.
-Special > Disk Copy....
-Copy a 32MB disk image using Quick Copy (the default mode).
-Verify that the screen is not garbled, and that the copy is successful.
-* Launch DeskTop.
-Special > Disk Copy....
-Copy a 32MB disk image using Disk Copy (the other mode).
-Verify that the screen is not garbled, and that the copy is successful.

-* Launch DeskTop.
 Open a window containing folders and files.
 Open another window, for an empty volume.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the target window.
 * Launch DeskTop.
 Open a window containing folders and files, with no scrollbars active.
 Open another window.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the source window.

-* Launch DeskTop.
-Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
-Verify that Escape key closes alert.
-* Launch Selector.
-Trigger an alert with only OK (e.g. running an shortcut with disk ejected).
-Verify that Escape key closes alert.
-* Launch DeskTop.
-Run Special > Disk Copy.
-Trigger an alert with only OK.
-Verify that Escape key closes alert.

 * Set up multiple volumes (e.g. V1, V2, V3).
 Launch DeskTop.
 Use Shortcuts > Add a Shortcut... to add an shortcut on V2.
 Run Shortcuts > Edit a Shortcut... and select the added shortcut to edit it, which should init the dialog showing V2.
 Click Change Drive.
 Verify that the picker now shows V3.

 * Launch DeskTop.
 Open some windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that the windows are restored.
 * Launch DeskTop.
 Close all windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that no windows are restored.

 * Launch DeskTop.
-Shortcuts > Add a Shortcut....
-Enter text in the first field.
-Move the IP into the middle of the text.
-Click in the second field.
-Verify that the first field is not truncated.
-* Launch DeskTop.
-Shortcuts > Add a Shortcut....
-Enter a name in the first field.
-Move the IP into the middle of the text.
-Click OK.
-Verify that the first field is not truncated.
-* Launch DeskTop.
-File > Copy a File....
-Enter text in the first field.
-Move the IP into the middle of the text.
-Click in the second field.
-Verify that the first field is not truncated.
-* Launch DeskTop.
-File > Copy a File....
-Enter a name in the first field.
-Move the IP into the middle of the text.
-Click OK.
-Verify that the first field is not truncated.

-* Launch DeskTop.
-Shortcuts > Add a Shortcut....
-Enter text in the second field.
-Move the IP into the middle of the text.
-Click in the first field.
-Verify that the second field is not truncated.
-* Launch DeskTop.
-Shortcuts > Add a Shortcut....
-Enter a name in the second field.
-Move the IP into the middle of the text.
-Click Cancel.
-Verify that the second field is not truncated.
-* Launch DeskTop.
-File > Copy a File....
-Enter text in the second field.
-Move the IP into the middle of the text.
-Click in the first field.
-Verify that the second field is not truncated.
-* Launch DeskTop.
-File > Copy a File....
-Enter a name in the second field.
-Move the IP into the middle of the text.
-Click Cancel.
-Verify that the second field is not truncated.

-* Launch DeskTop.
 Select a file.
 File > Rename....
 Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.
 * Launch DeskTop.
 Open a window.
 File > New Folder....
 Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.
 * Launch DeskTop.
 Special > Format a Disk....
 Select a disk (other than the startup disk) and click OK.
 Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.
 * Launch DeskTop.
 Special > Erase a Disk....
 Select a disk (other than the startup disk) and click OK.
 Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.

-* Launch DeskTop.
-File > Copy a File....
-Enter text in the first field.
-Enter text in the second field.
-Click in the middle of the text in the first field.
-Verify that the IP is positioned near the click.
-Click in the middle of the text in the second field.
-Verify that the IP is positioned near the click.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).